 As a result, you are an insider threat – even if it is accidental.

-Ghoulishly Good Ways to Avoid Becoming an Accidental Insider Risk
+5 Ways to Avoid Becoming AN Unintentional Insider Threat

 Unintentional actions, such as carelessness, can cost your organization lots of money.
 Similarly, it can cost you your job.
-Want to remain ahead of the hocus pocus?
-Then implement these witchcraft-proof workplace insider threat best practices:
+Want to remain ahead of the threat?
+Then implement these workplace insider threats best practices:

 In todays digital age, it’s inevitable that your employees are going to be active on social media.
 Most likely, your company has a presence on social networking sites like Twitter, Facebook, and/or LinkedIn.
 It’s a great way to connect with friends, spread awareness for your brand, and gather the latest news.
 However, it’s also a great way for others to gather information about you.

 Those that use their social media accounts for both work and personal life, should be very mindful of the personal information they share.
 For example, your company CEO uses LinkedIn to promote the business and connect with industry professionals.
 They post a photograph of a cruise ship with the caption “Bon Voyage!
 Be back in two weeks!”
 Now, 5,000+ people know that the company CEO is on vacation and the duration they will be gone for.
 This information might seem innocent, but it poses a risk of CEO fraud.

 2. Beware of E-mail Phishing Scams

 Social engineering is making it easier for criminals to carry out successful phishing attacks.
 By leveraging the art of communication, familiarity, and deception, phishers trick unaware employees.
 Some of these e-mails use company lingo, logos, and might even come from what looks like a company e-mail address.